ADVANTICS/examples/README.md

 ## Software Setup

+> The simplest is to install the project using pip as described in the Install section.
+> However, if you want to run locally without installing the package, you can follow the instructions below.

+The simplest is to install the project using pip as described in the Install section.
+If you want

 The test system used in this guide runs Python on Linux.
 The required pip packages of each module is listed in the `requirements.txt` in the same directory.